Welcome to John Coffey's web site of interesting finds.

 This website is for maths students and amateurs who enjoy exploring maths, music and acoustics for interest.
 I am neither a professional mathematician nor musician, so there are no high-powered research papers here -- just the work of an enthusiast.

-The lastest additions are 1) an article on sums of powers of integers and the Eulier-Maclaurin summation formula, and 2) is a revision article on Fourier series and transforms.
+4) is a revision article on Fourier series and transforms.
 In it I give an illustrated account of the representation of periodic functions by Fourier series, and extend this to the Fourier transform of a non-periodic continuous function.
 Then I illustrate sampling at discrete data points and the discrete Fourier transform.
 There is a brief discussion of convolution and deconvolution with relevance to recovering true signals from signals mixede with noise.
 An appendix describes in some detail the fast Fourier Transform algorithm.
 The article is here.

 "What makes a good tune?"
 That is a question I have recently asked myself.
 I selected nearly 60 tunes from across the spectrum of Western music and dissected them to see what features they have in common.
 The article is here.
 There is also a subsidiary article about the shape of musical phrases and how mathematical curves can be fitted to these shapes.